Cghlewis/crystal_site/content/talk/rladies_nyc/index.md

   - rstats
 ---

 These are materials for a 5 minute lightning talk I gave to R-Ladies NYC.
-The topic was comparing 4 R packages that can be used to create codebooks for data documentation.
+The topic was comparing 4 R packages that can be used to create codebooks to document your data.

-*Note: One 2022-12-12 I made a small update to the slides.
+*Note: On 2022-12-12 I made a small update to the slides.
 I discovered that the `codebookr::codebook()` function did not create 2 of the summary statistics I originally thought it did.
 So the slides now reflect this finding.